Game-Bloc/Gamebloc-ICP/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the AGPL License.
 See the [LICENSE](https://www.gnu.org/licenses/agpl-3.0.en.html#license-text) file for details.

 ## Acknowledgements